 You cannot be grateful and panicked at the same time.
 Stress, at its fundamental core, is all based in the same belief: that something is not enough.
 When something is not enough, it spurns you into action and your body reacts to get it done as soon as possible.
 The source of this panic can be work, a boss, a relationship or simply your own perfectionist self, but the end result is always the same.

 The point here is that you cannot be in two places at once.
-This goes for your mind as it does for everything in the physical Universe.
+This goes for your mind as it does for everything in the physical universe.
 You cannot be appreciative, present and relaxed and simultaneously panicked about something that isn’t enough and needs to get fixed ASAP.
-These two feelings do not coexist.
+These two feelings do not coexist simultaneously.

-When I say that your current burnout is a result of a lack of appreciation, it doesn’t mean that you should have appreciated your shitty boss more or tried to find more compliments to give your crazy ex.
-That could be part of it, but the real meaning is that you have neglected the simple habit of slowing down and finding something to appreciate about your life as a necessary part of your day.
+When I say that your current burnout is a result of a lack of appreciation, it doesn’t mean that you should have appreciated your terrible boss more or tried to find more compliments to give your crazy ex.
+That could be part of it, but the real meaning is that you have neglected the simple habit of slowing down and finding something to appreciate about your life as a necessary part of your day and recovery.

-Remember that nothing in the Universe happens without an explanation.
+Remember that nothing in the universe happens without an explanation.
 This is the simple result of a system that is interdependent.
 You may not have an explanation yet, but there is one to be found and that can be your source of power and prevention for the next time around.
-Burnout is actually an opportunity to reconnect to yourself and discover things you didn’t know or have forgotten to resolve.
+Burnout is actually an opportunity to reconnect to yourself and to God and discover things you didn’t know or have forgotten to resolve.

 Do not let things accumulate.
-Learn to forgive, let go and find Nothing whenever possible.
+Learn to forgive, let go and find peace whenever possible.
 Take action instead of complaining.
 Wake up and go to bed with a “Thank You” in your heart.
 Make a regular habit of re-framing situations.
 Acknowledge people on a regular basis and do not let yourself stay in The Swamp of Obstacles for too long.
-These are just a few of the priceless lessons shared in my book, The Gratitude Map, and they can be yours, too.
+These are just a few of the priceless lessons shared in my book and course, The Gratitude Map, and they can be yours, too so check it out.